Over the past 35 years, there have been 27 Canadian players selected in the NBA Draft, with 18 being selected in the past decade.

 History was made in 1983 when Leo Rautins and Stewart Granger were taken 17th and 24th, respectively.
 The two became the first duo of Canadians to both be selected in the first round of the same draft.

 In 2011, Tristan Thompson became the first-ever Canadian player to be a lottery selection when he was selected fourth by the Cleveland Cavaliers.
-Since Thompson's selection in 2011, there have been seven other lottery picks from Canada.
+Since Thompson's selection in 2011, there has been seven other lottery picks from Canada.

 The Cavaliers again made history in 2013 by selecting Anthony Bennett with the first overall pick.
 Bennett is the first-ever Canadian to be selected with the No. 1 draft pick.